 You may be asked to collect a clean-catch midstream urine sample for testing.

 This method helps protect the urine sample from germs that are normally found on the penis or vagina.

 - Wash your hands before you collect the urine.

-- If the collection cup has a lid, remove it carefully.
-Set the lid down with the inner surface up.
-Don't touch the inside of the cup with your fingers.
+- If the collection cup has a lid, remove the lid and set it down with the inner surface up.

 - After the urine has flowed for several seconds, place the collection cup into the urine stream.
-Collect about 2 fl oz (59 mL) of urine without stopping the flow of urine.
+Collect about 2 ounces (a quarter cup) of this "midstream" urine without stopping the flow of urine.

-- Move the cup out the urine stream.
-Don't touch the rim of the cup to your genital area.
-Don't get toilet paper, pubic hair, stool (feces), menstrual blood, or anything else in the urine sample.
+- Don't touch the rim of the cup to your genital area.

 - Finish urinating into the toilet or urinal.